$u^* = \sqrt{uv}$

-\paragraph{Formal foundation for the hyperbolic Beveridge curve} In matching models the Beveridge curve says labor market flows are balanced: the number of job separations equals the number of jobs found.
-The employment rate $1-u$ is approximately constant around 1 since the unemployment rate $u$ is an order of magnitude less than 1.
-The job-separation rate $\l$ is also constant, so the number of job separations $\l (1-u)$ is approximately constant around $\l$.
-So at any point of the business cycle, the number of jobs found is approximately constant at $\l$.
-With the standard symmetric Cobb-Douglas matching function, $m = \o \cdot\sqrt{uv}$, the number of jobs found at any point in time is proportional to $\sqrt{uv}$. \footnote{The US matching function appears to have a Cobb-Douglas form with exponents of $0.5$ on unemployment and vacancies.
-See \citet[p.
-9]{MS16} for a survey of the US estimates based on aggregate data, and \citet{PP01} for a broader survey.} Hence $\sqrt{uv}$ is constant along the Beveridge curve, which implies $uv = \text{constant}$ along the Beveridge curve.
+\paragraph{Foundation for the hyperbolic Beveridge curve} It is quite natural that the empirical Beveridge curve is a rectangular hyperbola, since this is the shape that arises in the most basic matching model of the labor market.
+In matching models, the Beveridge curve is the locus of points such that labor-market flows are balanced: the number of workers who lose or quit their jobs equals the number of workers who find a job.
+The employment rate $1-u$ is approximately constant at 1 since the unemployment rate $u$ is an order of magnitude less than 1.
+The job-separation rate $\l$ is also constant, so the number of job separations $\l \times (1-u)$ is approximately constant at $\l$.
+So along the Beveridge curve, the number of workers who find a job is constant at $\l$.
+With the standard symmetric Cobb-Douglas matching function, $m = \o \times \sqrt{uv}$, the number of workers who find a job at any point in time is proportional to $\sqrt{uv}$.\footnote{The US matching function appears to have a Cobb-Douglas form with exponents of $0.5$ on unemployment and vacancies \citep[p.
+9]{MS21}.} Hence, along the Beveridge curve, $\sqrt{uv}$ and thus $uv$ must be constant: the Beveridge curve is a rectangular hyperbola.